 Dashboards provide a real-time snapshot of critical financial data, allowing you to monitor key performance indicators (KPIs) and gain insights into your company’s financial health.

-With dashboards, you can select the most relevant data points and visualise them in a way that is easy to understand and more accessible to a broader audience.
+With dashboards, you can select the most relevant data points and visualize them in a way that is easy to understand and more accessible to a broader audience.

 - Data narratives and graphical representations help to create a story around the data, providing context and insight into the numbers.

-- Graphical representations, such as charts and graphs, help to visualise the data, making it easier to identify trends and patterns.
+- Graphical representations, such as charts and graphs, help to visualize the data, making it easier to identify trends and patterns.

 For example, executive-level dashboards may focus on high-level financial data, while departmental dashboards may drill down into more granular data relevant to specific teams.
 Each user group has the information they need to make informed decisions.

-An example of a company using data visualisation is Quicksilver Express Courier.
+An example of a company using data visualization is Quicksilver Express Courier.